How to Save $500 a Month with These Simple Frugal Habits

 Total Savings: How I Exceeded $500 a Month

-Here’s how my habits added up to save $500 a month:
+Here’s how my habits added up to reach and pass a $500/month goal:

 • Groceries & Food: $150